ArtemBaranovsky/moodle-asyst-sync/readme.md

 admin:rootpassword
 These creds could be easily changed as other environmental variables at .env

+After installation the Database will have all necessary entities to check plugins functionality (Cource / Test / Students / QuizAttempts ...).

+For demo, it's quite enough to get the link https://www.moodle.loc/mod/quiz/report.php?id=2&mode=grading&slot=1&qid=1&grade=needsgrading and wait for auto answer valuation.

 ## Development tips
 To facilitate DB monitoring at IDE set such a Database connection URL:
 ~~~bash